c-shankar/project-euler/README.md

-# project-euler
+# Project Euler Solutions
-My solutions for problems in Project Euler
+My solutions for problems in Project Euler.
+Done using Matlab and Mathematica